BlogIndustry Valuation

 What Drives Electrical Contracting Business Value

 Licensed electrician depth is the defining value driver.
 State electrical licenses require apprenticeship hours through IBEW or independent programs, journeyman examinations, and master electrician testing before independent work is permitted.
 This licensing structure creates a genuine supply constraint that takes years to develop.
 A business with four licensed electricians beyond the owner is operationally resilient.
-A business where the owner holds the only master electrician license is operationally fragile post-sale.
+A business where the owner holds the only master electrician license is operationally fragile post-sale — the textbook owner-dependency penalty.

 Commercial accounts with property management companies, retail tenants, industrial facilities, and government buildings generate larger average tickets — $500 to $8,000 per service call — and more consistent annual call volumes than residential electrical work.
-Commercial tenant improvement projects generate $20,000 to $150,000 in project revenue from single relationships.
+Commercial tenant improvement projects generate $20,000 to $150,000 in project revenue from single relationships, and the same buyer often returns for the next build-out.

 Service and repair versus new construction mix affects multiple meaningfully.
-Residential and commercial service calls generate recurring demand from an established customer base independent of housing market conditions.
-New construction electrical work depends on builder pipelines and permit activity vulnerable to interest rate and market cycles.
+Residential and commercial service calls generate recurring demand from an established customer base; new construction electrical work depends on builder relationships and housing-market conditions.
+Buyers pay higher multiples for businesses with 60%+ service-and-repair revenue because the cash flow is less cyclical and more predictable in the way buyers value.

 How to Use This Number